Jean-KOUAGOU/CLLearner-Multi-Emb-Models/README.md

 *-* Choose the knowledge you want in main.py by choosing the right path in the argument parser.
 Not that the family\_forte knowledge graph is a small/toy data set, and should not be used here.
 Please feel free to add another big knowledge graph to run new experiments.
 It may be necessary to reduce path\_length and num\_generation_paths in the DataTriples arguments, especially on big knowledge graphs.;

+*-* One can also choose the embeddings he/she wants, by default, ConEx embeddings will be used;

 *-* If GPU is available, set train_on_gpu to True;

 *-* In the train-test split line, choose test_size = 0.05;